Timeline of a brutal war: Yemen’s seven-year conflict

-Shortly afterwards, the rebels resume an offensive to seize Yemen’s oil-rich Marib province, the government’s last northern stronghold.
+Shortly afterwards, the insurgents resume an offensive to seize oil-rich Marib province, the government’s last northern stronghold.

 – 2022: Rebels turn on UAE –

-In January 2022, the rebels take aim at the UAE, first seizing an Emirati-flagged vessel in the Red Sea and then carrying out a drone and missile attack on an oil facility in Abu Dhabi that kills three workers.
+In early 2022, the rebels take aim at the UAE, first seizing an Emirati-flagged vessel in the Red Sea and then carrying out a drone and missile attack on an oil facility in Abu Dhabi that kills three people on January 17.